Porem5002/flappy-odin/README.md

 ## Install
 To install the game checkout the Releases section and select the binaries that are compatible with your platform.

-If your current platform is not available for your platform, consider taking building the project for your platform, see how to do it [here](#build).
+If there are no current releases available for your platform, consider building the project on your machine, see how to do it [here](#build).

 ## Play